jonawalb/Optimal-shark-attack/README.md

 kid, so picking is a constrained assignment problem where one wrong swap costs you 5 points.

-A spreadsheet can get you 80% of the way there.
-Getting to the actual optimum requires solving the whole meet jointly, which is what this does.

 ## What it handles